KasparEtter/ef1p/internet/index.md

 The problem with packet-switched networks such as the Internet is that packets can get lost, arrive out of order and with an arbitrary delay.
-For many applications it is desirable, though, that what the receiver receives is exactly what the sender sent.
+However, it is desirable for many applications that what the receiver receives is exactly what the sender sent.
 So how can we get reliable, in-order transfer of data over an unreliable network?
 This is achieved by the [Transmission Control Protocol (TCP)](https://en.wikipedia.org/wiki/Transmission_Control_Protocol),